 GuarantCo’s support will allow InfraCredit to mobilise pension and insurance funds to help to meet the significant infrastructure funding needs of Nigeria (beyond the capacity of the Nigerian Government and banking markets to fund in isolation).
 It will also allow InfraCredit to open up infrastructure bonds as an asset class to pension funds, helping to diversify fund portfolios heavily concentrated in Nigerian Government securities.

 InfraCredit will facilitate access to the corporate bond market to first time issuers, providing them access to long term financing more appropriate for funding infrastructure.
-Subsequent bond refinancing of infrastructure linked bank debt will also will enable banks to more efficiently recycle their capital for new infrastructure loans.
+Subsequent bond refinancing of infrastructure linked bank debt will also enable banks to more efficiently recycle their capital for new infrastructure loans.